Sobble: Appearances

 Sobble is a Water-type Pokémon and one of the three starting Pokémon available to the player in the 2019 video games Pokémon Sword and Shield, along with the Grass-type Grookey and Fire-type Scorbunny.
-Its second evolution stage, Drizzile, is preceded by Inteleon.
+Its second evolution stage, Drizzile, is followed by Inteleon.
 Both species are Water-type and do not gain any new types when evolving.
 It is not obtainable without trading in Pokémon Scarlet and Violet, but it was made available through The Indigo Disk, the second part of the games' downloadable content, Pokémon Scarlet and Violet: The Hidden Treasure of Area Zero.
 It also appears in Super Smash Bros.
 Ultimate as a Spirit, a collectible that can be used to upgrade a character's abilities or stats.
 In New Pokémon Snap, 6 Sobble appear living in the Founja Jungle and another in the Mightywide River along with Grookey.
 Sobble has also made their appearance in Pokémon Café ReMix and Pokémon Masters EX.
 In Pokémon UNITE, Sobble exists as part of the Inteleon license.
 In September 2024, many of the Galar Pokémon including Sobble have been made available to catch in Pokémon GO.

 Sobble appears in Pokémon Journeys: The Series as a Pokémon belonging to the trainer Goh.
 Goh's Sobble evolves as the series progresses.
 It has also been the subject of multiple cards in the Pokémon Trading Card Game.